mavenlink/brainstem/README.md

   an optional documentation string, and a number of options.
 By default, fields will call a model method with the same name as the field's name and return the result.
 Use the `:via` option to call a different method, or the `:dynamic` option to provide a lambda that takes the model and returns the field's output value.
-Fields which result in N + 1 queries can be optimized with a `:lookup` option, detailed in the `lookup` secontion below.
+Fields which result in N + 1 queries can be optimized with a `:lookup` option, detailed in the `lookup` section below.
 Fields can be conditionally returned with the `:if` option, detailed in the `conditionals` section below.
 Expensive fields can be declared as `optional: true` so that they are only returned when `optional_fields=field` is provided in the API request.
 Here are some example fields: